 The Global TB Caucus aims to accelerate progress against the global TB epidemic through targeted actions at the global, regional and national level.
-Over 2500 Members of Parliament work to raise the political profile of the disease and enable cross-cutting policies to transform the response to TB.
+Over 2,500 Members of Parliament work to raise the political profile of the disease and enable cross-cutting policies to transform the response to TB.

-At the global level we work in partnership across countries to target groups such as the G20 with coordinated messaging & calls for action.
+At the global level, we work in partnership across countries to target groups such as the G20 with coordinated messaging & calls for action.

 These networks bring together parliamentarians from across their regions to learn, share ideas, and agree on joint and individual actions that will enhance the response to TB in their nations and regions.